Muhibullah1/QuanCro/README.md

-# Framework for Quantification of Corn Crops’ Consistency
+# Framework for the Quantification of Crops’ Consistency
 1. Row Detection

      (a).
 Row Segmentation